janneengestoft/birc-project/README.md

 The cluster is a very largre collection of computers with a shared file system.
 It does not have a screen and a keyboard you can go use.
 However, by connecting to the cluster from your own computer, you can create and edit files much like if they were on your own machine.
 The goal here is to take you thrugh all the steps required to make this possible.

+Before you can begin you need access to the cluster.
+Visit the [getting-started page](https://genome.au.dk/docs/getting-started/) on the cluster documentation to learn how.

 ## Install Python on your own machine

 If you have not done so already, you shuold a distribution of Python called *Anaconda*.
 Anaconda is simply an easy way of installing Python on Windows, macOS (Mac), and Linux, but it comes with the conda package management system (see below).
 To install Anaconda, head to [this](https://www.anaconda.com/download) site.
 Scroll down a bit and click the big green Download button where it says **Python 3.7 version**.
 When the download has completed, you should follow the platform specific instructions: